duartejulio/noisy-asr/README.md

 # noisy-asr
-Scripts for generating noisy audio datasets with sample files dataset - instructions for dataset request
+Scripts for generating noisy audio datasets with sample files and instructions for dataset request